Ladder Operator Block-Encoding: Ladder Operator Block-Encoding

 Each Toffoli gate can be implemented with four $T$ gates using one clean ancilla \cite{selinger2013quantum,jones2013low}.
 Likewise, an $N$-controlled Toffoli gate acting on a clean ancilla can be decomposed into a series of Toffoli gates acting on several clean ancillae \cite{barenco1995elementary}.
-The space-time costs for these decompositions are discussed in more detail in Appendix \ref{sec:elbows}.
-Throughout the remainder of this Section, we will assume these strategies are used to implement Toffoli gates.
+The space-time costs for these decompositions are discussed in more detail in Appendix \ref{sec:elbows}, and we will assume these strategies are used when computing resource estimates.
+Recent strategies for decomposing multi-controlled Toffoli gates have been proposed \cite{gosset2025}, which require exponentially fewer $T$ gates as a function of the number of controls.
+We do not assume this decomposition strategy, though these techniques will apply to many of the circuits presented in this work.

-In total, these block-encoding circuits have a rescaling factor of $\lambda = 1$, require one block-encoding ancilla and one clean ancillae, and use four $T$ gates.
+In total, these block-encoding circuits have a rescaling factor of $\lambda = 1$, require one block-encoding ancilla and one clean ancilla, and use four $T$ gates.